Dr. Kiran Boggavarapu, Department Head

 - General education courses to meet the needs of students in other areas of study; and

-- An interdepartmental program leading to the Master of Science degree in environmental and chemical sciences.
+- An interdepartmental program leading to the Master of Science in Environmental and Chemical Sciences.

 Students in the Department of Chemistry and Physics must earn a grade of C or better in all CHEM courses and meet all graduation requirements listed in the Degree and Graduation Requirements section of the Academic Regulations page.
 Each graduating senior in the chemistry program will be required to take the Major Field Test (MFT) exam in chemistry.
-A student concentrating in chemistry education must also meet all requirements for admission and progression through the teacher education program, student teaching, and graduation as stated on the Burton College of Education page.
+A student concentrating in chemistry education must also meet all requirements for admission and progression through the teacher education program, student teaching, and graduation as stated on the Teacher Education Preparation Portals page.

-The Department of Chemistry and Physics offers a program leading to a Master of Science degree in environmental and chemical sciences.
-Additional information about graduate programs is available on the William J. Doré, Sr. School of Graduate Studies page.
+The Department of Chemistry and Physics offers a program leading to a Master of Science in Environmental and Chemical Sciences.
+Additional information and the curriculum are available on the program page below.

 ProgramsBachelor of Science